-Fortunately, registering a death is generally straightforward.
+Fortunately, registering a death following a family bereavement is generally straightforward.
 You may also be able to get bereavement allowance and other bereavement benefits to help with funeral and other costs.

 It’s worth bearing in mind that responsibility for paying for the funeral initially falls to whoever arranges it.
 Like other financial matters, you should discuss this with the executors.

-If you were financially dependent on the deceased, you may face financial problems.
+If you were financially dependent on the deceased, you may face financial problems following a family bereavement.
 Unless you had a joint account, you might face a delay of weeks or months before you can access the deceased’s finances or receive any inheritance.

 Bereavement allowance and other bereavement benefits may be available to help.
-If your spouse or civil partner has died, you may be entitled to a one-off payment of £2,000 (but not if you were living together informally).
-Other bereavement benefits may also be available if you are on a low income or in financial difficulties.
+If the family bereavement involved your spouse or civil partner, you may be entitled to a one-off payment of £2,000 (but not if you were living together informally).
+Other family bereavement benefits may also be available if you are on a low income or in financial difficulties.